 Financial information for all FCMs can be found on the CFTC website at http://www.cftc.gov/.

 CHS Hedging, LLC (“CHS Hedging” or “Company”) is a Futures Commission Merchant (“FCM”) that provides full-service commodity price risk management and market intelligence to its customers, primarily through the use of exchange-traded futures and options but also through the use of non-cleared, over-the-counter products.
 The Company has remained focused on the agriculture and energy sectors, which compliments the businesses of its parent, CHS Inc. CHS Hedging utilizes 98% of its assets, for exchange-cleared activity and 0.3% for over-the-counter activity.
-Of the 98%, 76% is related to customer business and 24% to affiliates of the Company.
-CHS Hedging utilizes 100% of its net capital, for exchange-cleared activity and 0.0% for over-thecounter activity.
-Of the 100%, 98% is related to customer business and 2% to affiliates of the Company.
+Of the 98%, 67% is related to customer business and 33% to affiliates of the Company.
+CHS Hedging utilizes 100% of its net capital, for exchange-cleared activity and 0.0% for over-the-counter activity.
+Of the 100%, 87% is related to customer business and 13% to affiliates of the Company.

 CHS Hedging provides individualized consulting and education in the areas of agriculture, energy and crop nutrients.
-The Company’s wholly owned subsidiary Russell Consulting Group provides an avenue to offer marketing and financial advice to crop and livestock producers.
+The Company provides marketing and financial advice to crop and livestock producers under its AgSurion Risk Consulting program.
 The Energy Risk Management Program puts dedicated energy market expertise to work for commercial energy business.
-And the Crop Nutrient Risk Management Program delivers consultation for crop nutrient dealers and retailers, with a special emphasis on inventory and risk transfer strategies.
-CHS Hedging uses approximately 2% of its assets and 0% of its net capital for consulting and education.
+The Crop Nutrient Risk Management Program delivers consultation for crop nutrient dealers and retailers, with a special emphasis on inventory and risk management strategies.
+CHS Hedging uses approximately 1.2% of its assets and 0% of its net capital for consulting and education.

 The Chicago Board of Trade, part of CME Group, Inc., is the DSRO for CHS Hedging.
 The web address is www.cmegroup.com.